 Supporting the Adrenals and Your Immune System in Trying Times

-Often, these symptoms are treated with a prescription with no regard to finding the root of the problem.
-Unsurprisingly, these medications often have no lasting impact because they are simply masking the discomfort, not addressing the cause.
+All too often, these symptoms are treated with a prescription with no regard to finding the root of the problem.
+A lot of the women I saw during the pandemic said that was their primary health care provider’s first recommendation.
+But as they discovered, these medications often have no lasting impact because they are simply masking the discomfort, not addressing the cause.
 There are times when antibiotics or other medications are necessary, but they shouldn’t be the first and only course of action.

 If you support your body proactively, you might be able to avoid those symptoms altogether!
 There are many natural approaches that can bring great relief and restore balance.